 The idea for a museum to honor American veterans spurred among a group of Vietnam Veterans in Manassas, Virginia in the mid-1990s.
 Over the years, their compelling vision and dedication to build a museum gained interest by the Prince William Board of County Supervisors.
 In 2003, the Board decided to expand that vision and support the development of a national museum with a broader goal—honoring all who served our country in times of war, both on the home front and the battlefront, from all military branches, spanning the major conflicts from World War I forward.

-Today, the Museum operates as the Americans in Wartime Museum, a vibrant name that reflects the Museum’s mission and vision to honor Americans who served their nation in times of war.
+In 2021 and beyond, the “Museum” operates as the Americans in Wartime Experience, a vibrant name that reflects the mission and vision to honor Americans who served their nation in times of war.